 Relationships and Sexuality Education Module

 As part of the Social, Personal and Health Education curriculum your son/daughter will be offered a module on Relationship and Sexuality Education during SPHE class over the next term.
-This is a continuation of the programme they have received in primary school, first and second year.
+This is a continuation of the programme they have received in primary school and first year.

 The programme in school aims to provide opportunities for young people to learn about relationships and sexuality in ways that help them think and act in a moral, caring and responsible way.
 The Relationship and Sexuality element of the program (R.S.E) includes the learning, understanding and the development of attitudes, beliefs and values about relationships, sexual identity and intimacy.